-Indoor Localities to Grow Sweet Potatoes
+Indoor Localities for Growing Sweet Potatoes

-1. Growing Sweet Potatoes Near the Window
+1. Near the Window

 Choosing a well-lit area is essential for both the sprouting and rooting process.

-2. Growing Sweet Potatoes in the Terrace or Patio
+2. On the Terrace or Patio

-Grow them on a terrace or patio only when the danger of frost has passed.
+It is recommended to grow them on a terrace or patio only when the danger of frost has passed.